 Tiling tools and materials can help.
 Uncoupling tile membrane, installed between the subfloor and the tile, adds waterproofing and breaks the bond between the subfloor and the tile, preventing tile cracking.
 Plastic tile spacers create perfectly spaced tile seams with no need for guessing.
 Notched trowels dispense the right amount of thinset.
 Pre-mixed thinset eliminates the need to mix up dry thinset mix with water.
 With these aids, most do-it-yourselfers should be able to tile a bathroom floor.

 When you are only tiling your bathroom and making no other changes, you do not need to remove the cabinet and shower/bathtub—you can tile right up to the edge.
 If this is a complete bathroom remodel, you may wish to tile under the cabinet as this gives you the freedom to make changes later without retiling.
 Always install tile before installing the toilet.

 Installing bathroom tile may be subject to local building codes and permit requirements.
 Check with your local permit office for information.

 Operating a wet tile saw can be dangerous not only because of the cutting blade but because wet tile saws mix water with electricity.
-Consult your wet tile saw’s instructions for safety guidelines including, but not limited to, creating a drip loop in the electrical power cord and plugging the saw into a GFCI outlet.
+Consult your wet tile saw’s instructions for safety guidelines including, but not limited to, creating a drip loop in the electrical power cord and plugging the saw into a ground fault circuit interrupter (GFCI) outlet.

 Equipment / Tools